When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Proofs

+We define the following congestion pricing: $\tau_1 = 0.008q^M$, and $\tau_2=0$, i.e., edge $2$ is untolled.
+Given this pricing $\ttau$, we define the refunding policy $\r$, which is known to all users, and is derived from Algorithm~\ref{alg:greedy}.
+That is, we first provide enough refunds to ensure that all groups exactly meet their untolled user equilibrium costs, and then give any remaining refunds to the lowest income group (until their income equals that of the second lowest income group and so on).

-We now complete the proof of the counterexample presented in Section~\ref{sec:endo-exo-differ}.
-In particular, using the scenario described in the sketch-of-proof, we first derive the untolled user equilibrium solution, which allows to characterize the refunding scheme $\r$.
+Using the above scenario, we first derive the untolled user equilibrium solution, which allows to characterize the refunding scheme $\r$.
 Then we compute an exogenous equilibrium and finally show that this is not an endogenous equilibrium by describing a deviation which improves the travel costs of users in group~$M$.

 \paragraph{Untolled User Equilibrium.} Under this setting it is easy to see that at the user equilibrium the flow on the two edges are $x_1^{UE} = x_2^{UE} = 4$ giving a travel time of $8$ to all users.
 Now, under the UE solution, the costs to the three groups are: